fangyuan-ksgk/RuleAlign/README.md

 ## :new: Updates
 - [08/2024] [Arxiv paper](https://arxiv.org/abs/2408.03615) released.
-- [08/2024] RuleEval dataset announced.
+- [08/2024] RuleAlign dataset announced.

 ## :gear: Evaluation

-To run the evaluation on the RuleEval dataset, use the following command:
+To run the evaluation on the RuleAlign dataset, use the following command:

 ```shell
 python -m script.eval --model_name xxx